 Should I try to resolve my claim through the BBB Auto Line or NCDS?

-Will I still be able to get warranty repairs during my claim or if I settle for cash compensation and keep my car?
+Will I still be able to get warranty repairs during my claim or if I settle for cash compensation and keep my vehicle?

-Will the car be tagged a Lemon if I settle for Cash Compensation?
+Will my vehicle be tagged a "Lemon" if I settle for Cash Compensation?